 - 1. When thermostat calls for heat, combustion air inducer starts. - Combustion air pressure switch proves blower operation.
 Switch is factory set and requires no adjustment. - 3.
-After a 15 second prepurge, the hot surface ignitor energizes. - After a 20 second ignitor warm-up period, the gas valve solenoid opens. - 5.
-Gas is ignited, flame sensor proves the flame, and the combustion process continues. - 6.
-If flame is not detected after first ignition trial, the ignition control will repeat steps 3 and 4 four more times before locking out the gas valve.
+After a 15 second prepurge, the hot surface ignitor energizes. - 4.
+After a 20 second ignitor warm-up period, the gas valve solenoid opens.
+A 4-second "Trial for Ignition" period begins. - 5.
+Gas is ignited, flame sensor proves the flame, and the combustion process continues. - If flame is not detected after first ignition trial, the ignition control will repeat steps 3 and 4 four more times before locking out the gas valve.
 The ignition control will then automatically repeat steps 1 through 6 after 60 minutes.
-To interrupt the 60 minute period, move thermostat from "Heat" to "OFF" then back to "Heat".
+To interrupt the 60 minute lockout period, move thermostat from "Heat" to "OFF" then back to "Heat".
 Heating sequence then restarts at step 1.